-The Company is a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of the Company's investment in portfolio companies.
-Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on the Company's balance sheet.
-Prior to extending such credit, the Company attempts to limit its credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of September 30, 2007, the Company had committed to make a total of approximately \$4 million of investments in various revolving senior secured loans, of which approximately \$757,000 was funded.
-As of September 30, 2007, the Company had committed to make a total of approximately \$517,000 of investments in a delayed draw senior secured loans, all of which was unfunded.
+As of June 30, 2007, the Company had committed to make a total of approximately \$4 million of investments in various revolving senior secured loans, of which approximately \$684,000 was funded.
+As of June 30, 2007, the Company had committed to make a total of approximately \$952,000 of investments in a delayed draw senior secured loan.
+As of December 31, 2006, the Company had committed to make a total of approximately \$2 million of investments in various revolving senior secured loans, all of which was unfunded.
+As of December 31, 2006, the Company had committed to make a total of approximately \$667,000 of investments in a delayed draw senior secured loans, all of which was unfunded.
 As of December 31, 2006, the Company had committed to make a total of approximately \$667,000 of investments in a delayed draw senior secured loan.